S3FA/CrashAndBurn/protocol/README.md

 Inform cars of a collision between two cars, who instigated it and who didn’t and whether it was a “friendly” collision.
 NOTE: This might not be necessary if cars just passively receive instruction/commands from the server.

 ### Still to consider
- * Frame rendering for full refresh of an LED screen
- * Frame rendering for LED rendering routines (e.g., nyan cat)
- * Set default player colour
- * Activate/Deactivate (for safety purposes and in case someone tries to drive off with one of our cars)
  * Discovery and Response